hellojavaer/ddal/README.md

 ## Extensions in the latest version 1.0.1-RELEASE

-- Support route rule binding on a schema (not a table)
+- Support route rule binding on a schema (instead of a table)

 ```
 <bean class="org.hellojavaer.ddal.ddr.shard.simple.SimpleShardRouteRuleBinding">